Research internship (NWI-IMC047, 15 EC)

 half-time during an entire semester, or full time during one

-You can contact the coordinator of your Master specialisation
+know who to turn to, contact the coordinator of your Master

 Martha Larson for Data Science